stormpath/stormpath-sdk-python/README.md

 The Stormpath Python SDK is well tested.
 Don't take our word on it though, run our test suite and see for yourself!

-We currently test against Python 2.7, 3.2 and 3.3.
+We currently test against Python 2.7, 3.3, 3.4 and PyPy.

 ### Testing with tox